Poli-5000 is a completely

 •Upgrade from ‘standard’ to Super Durable TGIC provides superior color and gloss retention as well as corrosion resistance

 •No need for clear top coats (that make touch-up blotchy) when using Super Durable TGIC

 •Large offering of 30 standard smooth colors and 10 textured colors

 “E”-Coat Undercoating combines a dip process with an electrodeposition applied epoxy coating that bonds to the steel.
 The

 combination of “E”-coating and powder coating is a durable finish, and is comparable to Poli-5000.
 Because “E”-Coating is an electric depositing process, a “Faraday Effect” is created where acute angles and tube interiors create a short circuit and “E”-Coating is not deposited.
 Tests have also shown (contrary to common belief) that “E”-coating does not deposit coating inside the entire interior.

 Prime Coat Only for Field Painting.
 When prime painting-only is requested, Poligon provides a superior job by first shot blasting then priming with a special powder-gray powder coat.
 This system is highly preferred over the hand wiping with rags and red oxide primer systems found elsewhere.

 Hot Dip Galvanizing is a simple, long-accepted method of protecting steel from rust.
 It works best on plain sheets, basic tubes and other uncomplicated parts, resulting in a rough, spangled silver finish.
-It provides the best corrosion protection in salt-air conditions, and is also the most costly finishing option.
+It provides the best corrosion protection in salt-air conditions.
 Hot Dip Galvanizing is recommended for use in conjunction with field painting.